arXiv/arxiv-docs/about/principles.md

 implementation, and development initiatives for incorporating new features and services.

-2.2.c.Coordinates and facilitates the meetings and deliberations of Member and Scientific Advisory boards.
+2.2.c.
+Coordinates and facilitates the meetings and deliberations of Member and Scientific Advisory boards.

-2.2.d.Provides interfaces and data access to support open reuse of arXiv data.
+2.2.d.
+Provides interfaces and data access to support open reuse of arXiv data.

-2.2.e.Assumes responsibility for archiving to ensure long-term access and maintains arXiv mirror sites.
+2.2.e.
+Assumes responsibility for archiving to ensure long-term access and maintains arXiv mirror sites.

 2.2.f.
 Establishes and maintains collaborations with related initiatives to improve services for the scientific community through interoperability and through sharing tools and software.

-2.2.g.Administers the arXiv membership program and assumes ultimate financial responsibility for running arXiv.
+2.2.g.
+Administers the arXiv membership program and assumes ultimate financial responsibility for running arXiv.

-2.2.h.Maintains a transparent and open communication strategy to engage and inform arXiv’s key stakeholders.
+2.2.h.
+Maintains a transparent and open communication strategy to engage and inform arXiv’s key stakeholders.

 2.2.i.
 Bears responsibility for developing a succession plan in the event it can no longer host the service.

-## 3. Role of the Member Advisory Board
+### 3. Role of the Member Advisory Board

-3.1.A Member Advisory Board is elected from arXiv’s membership and serves as a consultative body.
+3.1.
+A Member Advisory Board is elected from arXiv’s membership and serves as a consultative body.

-3.2.The board represents participating institutions’ interests and advises CUL on issues related to repository management and development, standards implementation, interoperability, development priorities, business planning, and outreach and advocacy.
+3.2.
+The board represents participating institutions’ interests and advises CUL on issues related to repository management and development, standards implementation, interoperability, development priorities, business planning, and outreach and advocacy.

-3.3.Membership in arXiv and representation on the MAB is reserved for libraries, research institutions, laboratories, and foundations that contribute to the financial support of the service.
+3.3.
+Membership in arXiv and representation on the MAB is reserved for libraries, research institutions, laboratories, and foundations that contribute to the financial support of the service.

-3.4.Voting for representatives to the MAB is open to all eligible member institutions, each of which shall have one vote.
-Member institutions may delegate their representation to a consortium or other proxy,1 with the voting representation of such proxies being equal to the number of members represented.
+3.4.
+Voting for representatives to the MAB is open to all eligible member institutions, each of which shall have one vote.
+Member institutions may delegate their representation to a consortium or other proxy<sup>1</sup> with the voting representation of such proxies being equal to the number of members represented.

-3.5.The MAB is chaired by the arXiv Program Director from CUL and includes two members of the Scientific Advisory Board as non-voting ex officio members.
+3.5.
+The MAB is chaired by the arXiv Program Director from CUL and includes two members of the Scientific Advisory Board as non-voting ex officio members.
 The CUL IT and usersupport leads attend meetings as non-voting members to participate in discussions and provide background information.

-3.6.The MAB reviews and comments on arXiv budgets proposed by CUL.
+3.6.
+The MAB reviews and comments on arXiv budgets proposed by CUL.

- 1 Funders may make their payment of membership fees for individual institutions conditional on those institutions designating the funder their proxy.
-However, monitoring such requirements would be beyond arXiv’s purview.

-4.Role of the Scientific Advisory Board
+### 4. Role of the Scientific Advisory Board

-4.1.The Scientific Advisory Board is composed of scientists and researchers in areas covered by arXiv.
-Chairs of subject Advisory Committees serve as ex officio members of the board.
+4.1.
+The Scientific Advisory Board is composed of scientists and researchers in areas covered by arXiv.
+Chairs of subject Advisory Committees serve as _ex officio_ members of the board.
 The selection process for the remaining members will be delineated in arXiv board bylaws.

-4.2.The SAB selects a Chair from among its members.
+4.2.
+The SAB selects a Chair from among its members.
 The Chair works with the arXiv director of user support to coordinate SAB activities.
 The roles of the Chair and the arXiv director of user support, with respect to the SAB, will be specified in arXiv board bylaws.

-4.3.The SAB:
+4.3.
+The SAB:

 4.3.a.
 Provides advice and guidance pertaining to the intellectual oversight of arXiv, with particular focus on the policies and operation of arXiv's moderation system.